opendocsg/slw-judgments-backfill/2017_SGHC_288/report.md

 49     Secondly, in my view, the plaintiff’s reliance on the general rule that a pre-contractual deposit is _prima facie_ recoverable, if the prospective contract in anticipation of which it was made does not come into existence (see [33] above), is misplaced.
 For the reasons given at [58]–[60(b)] below, I

 agree that the €1m Deposit was a pre-contractual deposit in the sense that it was made before Cip contracted to purchase either of the Azimut 100 yachts.
 But I do not think that it was a precontractual deposit in the sense that it was paid on the basis that such a contract would subsequently come into existence; such that, if no contract was eventually made, the basis of the payment would have failed and the €1m Deposit would be recoverable.
 Pre-contractual deposits are generally understood in this latter sense: see Charles Mitchell, Paul Mitchell & Stephen Watterson, _Goff & Jones: The Law of Unjust Enrichment_ (Sweet & Maxwell, 9th Ed, 2016) at para 14–06.
 However, not all pre-contractual deposits are of this nature.
-In _United Artists Singapore Theatres Pte Ltd and another v Parkway Properties Pte Ltd and another_ [2003] 1 SLR(R) 791, Belinda Ang JC (as she then was), having stated the general rule, recognised this point at [76]:
+In _United Artists Singapore Theatres Pte Ltd and another v Parkway Properties Pte Ltd and another_ <span class="citation">[2003] 1 SLR(R) 791</span>, Belinda Ang JC (as she then was), having stated the general rule, recognised this point at [76]:

  As to whether a payee is entitled to retain a pre-contract payment depends in each case upon the construction of the document or correspondence under which that payment is made. ... [emphasis added]

-In _Supercars Lorinser Pte Ltd and another v Benzline Auto Pte Ltd_ [2016] SGHC 281, Aedit Abdullah JC (as he then was) observed as follows at [38]–[41]:
+In _Supercars Lorinser Pte Ltd and another v Benzline Auto Pte Ltd_ <span class="citation">[2016] SGHC 281</span>, Aedit Abdullah JC (as he then was) observed as follows at [38]–[41]:

  38 ...
 But a payment in the form of a deposit, may also be paid before a contract is concluded.
 This would usually serve to indicate earnestness or seriousness.
 Such a deposit may be repayable if the basis on which it was paid does fail ...